Paomo: Legends

 One folktale about its origin is that in the late Five Dynasties and Ten Kingdoms period, Zhao Kuangyin, the Song dynasty's first emperor, returned to his hometown after seeing his betrothed.
 He had finished up most of his supply on the way back.
 He had only two pieces of dried plain pancake.
 He went through a merchant selling lamb soup; Zhao tore the bread into little pieces and mixed it into the soup.

 After Zhao Kuangyin became the emperor, he returned to the small merchant place and asked the chief to make the soup again.
-After eating this old flavor, the freshness and the old memory interwind his heart.
-He named it "lamb paomo".
+After eating this old flavor, the freshness and the old memory intertwined in his heart.
+He named it "lamb paomo."